How to Develop Emotional Intelligence in Students

 Parental Involvement in Emotional Intelligence Development

-Parents, too, have a significant role in shaping their child’s emotional intelligence.
-Parental involvement in EQ development involves expressing and discussing emotions openly, modeling appropriate emotional responses, and promoting empathy and understanding.
-A home environment that fosters EQ can substantially contribute to a child’s emotional and social development.
+Along with this, the role of parents is equally important in building emotional intelligence among children.
+Parental involvement in the development of EQ involves discussing feelings freely with the child, modelling appropriate emotional responses, and encouraging empathy and understanding.
+A home environment that fosters EQ can contribute immensely to the child’s emotional and social development.

 Impact of Emotional Intelligence on Future Success